- Use of Computing and Communication Facilities Policy

 As a means of allocating appropriate software packages to specific users, the use of an application deployment tool should be used.
 This can grant individuals or groups access to various programs and services in accordance to their duties and requirements through their user account.

 Where software development is outside of a course of study or University sanctioned activities or research, the development must only be performed in a controlled, test environment until such time that all flaws, bugs and potential vulnerabilities are removed.
 Only then can the developed software be applied to a production environment.

 Software development, where not part of a course of study, should only be done where required, and for the purpose of enhancing an existing application or meeting a need where no commercial software exists for the purposes required.
-There may also be instances where it is cheaper, faster or more appropriate to perform the in-house development.

 Any software development that may cause harm or impact the ITS resources of FedUni in an adverse manner including, but not restricted to, scanning, gaining un-authorised access, exploiting vulnerabilities to take advantage of exploits, will be looked upon as inappropriate and treated as a direct attempt to compromise the University computing facilities and / or infrastructure and will be dealt with accordingly.

 All SOE University issued PCs and laptops have end-point security software installed which has an automatic pattern update feature enabled.
 This is to ensure that the software is kept updated for the latest threats.
 There are also antivirus systems in place checking all incoming email into the organisation and also on internally circulating emails.

 It is expected that any non SOE or University PCs and / or laptops also have current updated antivirus software installed, and it's the owners / users responsibility to ensure this.
 Not having current updated antivirus software installed exposes the University systems and infrastructure to potentially significant disruption and damage due to virus infected computers.